29 Days to Great Sex Day 17: The Pleasure Center

 Today I have one more major thing to say in this area before we move on to other aspects of making sex great.
-We started with our own attitudes, looked at enhancing friendship and fun, and now we’re turning to making it actually feel great.

 What usually happens in marriages is that once women experience real passion, frequency does increase.
 But the passion itself is what the husbands often crave.
 It’s not just the release; it’s seeing her receive and experience pleasure.

 Here’s the thing about orgasm for women: pretty much all orgasms are caused by the clitoris (that little knob of flesh in front of the vagina) being stimulated or pressed.
 The vagina itself doesn’t have that many nerves; the clitoris, as tiny as it is, actually has more nerves than the penis.
 It’s the clitoris that is the little bundle of pleasure.
+(Many researchers think those nerves are actually linked to the G-spot, that spot inside the vagina about 1 1/2 inches up that can lead to very intense orgasms–they’re all part and parcel of the same little piece of anatomy).

 1. Change up the missionary position